reach-sh/reach-lang/docs/src/frontend/index.md

 This function returns a value that may be passed to `{!js} setWalletFallback` to synthesize a wallet for use in browsers that do not supply a compliant wallet.
 Its customization options, `{!js} opts`, depend on the connector.

-On Ethereum and Conflux, it always errors and cannot provide a wallet.
+On Ethereum, it always errors and cannot provide a wallet.

 On Algorand, it can provide a wallet that directly connects to the Algorand network, like `{!js} setProviderByName` (& `{!js} setProviderByEnv`), but provide interactive signing.
 The network connection is specified via the `providerEnv` key, which may be a string (which is used as an argument to `{!js} providerEnvByName`) or an environment (which is used as an argument to `{!js} setProviderByEnv`).